BIGJRA/BIGJRA.github.io/rejuv.md

 Venam and Saki (Glitch Field)

 -   Forretress, Level 46. @ Custap Berry.
     -   Gyro Ball
     -   Stealth Rock
     -   Explosion
     -   Bulldoze
 -   Probopass, Level 47. @ Sitrus Berry.
     -   Discharge
     -   Power Gem
     -   Explosion
     -   Flash Cannon
 -   Magneton, Level 48. @ Eviolite.
     -   Discharge
     -   Explosion
     -   Flash Cannon
     -   Thunder Wave
 -   Metagross, Level 49. @ Choice Scarf.
     -   Earthquake
     -   Explosion
     -   Earthquake
     -   Explosion
 -   Alolan Muk, Level 46. @ Iapapa Berry.
     -   Poison Jab
     -   Crunch
     -   Minimize
     -   Ice Punch
 -   Toxtricity (Lowkey) @ Air Balloon.
     -   Fire Punch
     -   Overdrive
     -   Boomburst
     -   Snarl
 -   Venusaur, Level 48. @ Black Sludge.
     -   Giga Drain
     -   Sleep Powder
     -   Sludge Bomb
     -   Earthquake
 -   Seviper, Level 49. @ Assault Vest.
     -   Sludge Wave
     -   Giga Drain
     -   Flamethrower
     -   Earthquake

-If only one of the two trainers you fight had explosion on ALL FOUR OF HER POKeMON (and one TWICE!).
+If only one of the two trainers you fight had explosion on all four of her Pokemon (and one TWICE!).
 This is sort of a gag battle, so bait out the explosions and you should be alright.

 After the battle and the following conversation, head up in the hot